schell/the-mutant/README.md

 # The Mutant
-This is a framework of game related APIs and backends.
+This is a framework of game related APIs and backends for aspiring Haskell game enthusiasts.

 ## APIs